Back

 Interview process description:

-Applicants will be notified of interview status via e-mail by December 8, 2023.
-Interviews occur in early January, in both individual and group formats.
+Applicants will be notified of interview status via e-mail by December 6, 2024.
+Interviews typically occur the 2nd week of January, in both individual and group formats.
 All interviews are conducted virtually to ensure a safe and equitable selection process.

 How to obtain application info: Email the Program